stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 generate-hashes = true
 ```

-You can then use the _pip-sync_ utility in [pip-tools](https://github.com/jazzband/pip-tools/) to make the packages in a target virtual environment match the list in the requirements file.
+You can then use [pip-sync](https://pip-tools.readthedocs.io/en/stable/cli/pip-sync/) or the _pip sync_ feature of _uv_ to make the packages in a target virtual environment match the list in the requirements file.
+The [pip-tools](https://pip-tools.readthedocs.io/en/stable/) package provides both _pip-compile_ and _pip-sync_.

-If you need to install packages without using additional tools, run _pip install_ with a requirements file.
+If you need to install packages without adding tools, run _pip install_ with a requirements file.
 For example, these commands install the packages that are specified by the file _requirements-dev.txt_ into the virtual environment _.venv_:

 ```shell
 source ./.venv/bin/activate